The Rebirth of the American Workplace

 Instead, the private offices of the future may function more like a hotel room: beautifully designed, well thought out, and strategically organized.
 Importantly, when you leave, you leave nothing behind.
 Every surface is cleaned between office occupants, or office residents, or guests, if you will.
 Essentially, the tried-and-true methods of the hospitality industry are applied to commercial office spaces, but not as coworking spaces, as the shared workspaces of an individual company.

 Some modern banks already use this concept, as financial advisors and bank managers hop from private office to private office, in some cases many times a day.
 This model may need to be adopted for all of us.

 This could seem to be heartbreaking at first.
 What about your favorite mug waiting for you every morning, and the picture of your kids right next to your monitor?
 If you can't work without them, these accessories just might have to become more portable.
 And that doesn’t mean you’d have to take them home with you — imagine instead you had a dedicated locker at your office (not unlike your days in school) where you could securely store your personal items.
 They are easily accessible to grab and set up your workspace on days you’re on-site, and stored safely away on days you work from home.

 The up-side, much like a hotel room, is that design can flourish with intentionality and style, giving all of us privacy every day at the office — together and apart — all day, in style.

 This post is part of a series exploring how commercial design may evolve during and after the 2020 Covid-19 pandemic.
-Whether you prefer blog posts, podcasts, or Zoom presentations, there is something for you, below.

 More from This Series on Commercial Design in the Age of Social Distancing